Foster Care

 Higher rates may be available for children with special needs or those in therapeutic care.

-Foster parents may be eligible for the Child Care and Development Fund (CCDF) voucher program to help cover the cost of childcare services.
+Foster parents may be eligible for the Child Care and Development Fund (CCDF) voucher program to help cover the cost of child care services.

 Medical Assistance